lgjlife/Java-Study/spring.md

 HystrixThreadPoolKey is an interface and can be implemented as an enum or regular class, but it also has the helper Factory class to construct and intern instances such as:

 HystrixThreadPoolKey.Factory.asKey("HelloWorldPool")
-The reason why you might use HystrixThreadPoolKey instead of just a different HystrixCommandGroupKey is that multiple commands may belong to the same “group” of ownership or logical functionality, but certain commands may need to be isolated from each other.
+The reason why you might use HystrixThreadPoolKey instead of just a different HystrixCommandGroupKey is that multiple commands may belong to the same “group" of ownership or logical functionality, but certain commands may need to be isolated from each other.

 Here is a simple example:

-two commands used to access Video metadata group name is “VideoMetadata” command A goes against resource #1 command B goes against resource #2
+two commands used to access Video metadata group name is “VideoMetadata" command A goes against resource #1 command B goes against resource #2
 If command A becomes latent and saturates its thread-pool it should not prevent command B from executing requests since they each hit different back-end resources.